aplteam/Tatin/docs/PublishingPackages.md

 On the client side the API key must go into the user configuration file: the file `tatin-client.json`.

-It already has an API key for every Server defined in the file but it's empty.
+It already has an API key for every Server defined in the file, but it's empty.

 ## Publishing